Dare-marvel/Operating-Systems--OS--/PROGRAMS/OS4/Quest-2.md

 ### Question - 2
-Write a program that creates a single thread that generates random numbers between 1 and 100.
-The thread should run for a specified number of iterations, printing each generated number to the screen.
+Write a program that creates a `single thread` that `generates random numbers between 1 and 100`.
+The thread should `run for a specified number of iterations`, `printing each generated number` to the screen.
-After the specified number of iterations, the thread should stop and the main program should print the sum of all the generated numbers.Also record and display time taken by each thread
+After the `specified number of iterations`, the `thread should stop` and the `main program` should print the `sum of all the generated numbers`.Also record and display time taken by each thread

 ### Code:
 ```c